 Get kiddos learning more than their ABCs.
 Try giving a children’s kit for learning a foreign language or even sign language.
 There are intellectual benefits to learning a second language early on and there are plenty of options suitable for children.
 My two favorites are Dino Lingo and Signing Time.

 Our favorite is ABC Mouse Early Learning Academy.
 I’ve done a couple reviews for them and am happy to announce that they have expanded their curriculum up to 2nd grade.
-You can find my latest ABCmouse review here to learn more, or go ahead and sign up for a 30 day free trial.
+You can find my latest ABCmouse review here and another here where I discuss how we used ABC Mouse to support Kindergarten education at home.
+Go ahead and sign up for a 30-day free trial.
 The best part is, signing up for a few months or a year will keep the kids busy for longer than a week!!